remarshal-project/remarshal/README.md

 ### Wrappers

-The arguments `--wrap` and `--unwrap` are available to solve the problem of converting CBOR, JSON, MessagePack, and YAML data to TOML if the top-level element of the data is not of a dictionary type (i.e., not a map in CBOR and MessagePack, an object in JSON, or an associative array in YAML).
+The arguments `--wrap` and `--unwrap` are available to solve the problem of converting CBOR, JSON, MessagePack, and YAML data to TOML if the top-level element of the data is not of a dictionary type
+(i.e., not a map in CBOR and MessagePack, an object in JSON, or an associative array in YAML).
-You cannot represent such data as TOML directly; the data must be wrapped in a dictionary first.
+You cannot represent such data as TOML directly;
+the data must be wrapped in a dictionary first.
-Passing the flag `--wrap someKey` to `remarshal` or one of its short commands wraps the input data in a "wrapper" dictionary with one key, "someKey", with the input data as its value.
+Passing the flag `--wrap some-key` to `remarshal` or one of its short commands wraps the input data in a "wrapper" dictionary with one key, `some-key`, with the input data as its value.
-The flag `--unwrap someKey` does the opposite: only the value stored under the key "someKey" in the top-level dictionary element of the input data is converted to the target format and output; the rest of the input is ignored.
+The flag `--unwrap some-key` does the opposite: only the value stored under the key `some-key` in the top-level dictionary element of the input data is converted to the target format and output;
+the rest of the input is ignored.
-If the top-level element is not a dictionary or does not have the key "someKey", `--unwrap someKey` causes an error.
+If the top-level element is not a dictionary or does not have the key `some-key`, `--unwrap some-key` causes an error.

 The following shell transcript demonstrates the problem and how `--wrap` and `--unwrap` solve it: